Browse docs

 React Hook Form handles registration and validation.
 MUI provides the components.
 But as soon as you need conditional fields, cross-field validation, or dynamic error handling, you write Controller wrappers, scatter watch() calls across components, and manually wire error state.
 The glue code accumulates.

-Support form with conditional field: show details when bug is selected
+Support form with conditional field: show details when bug is selected.
+The same form — two very different approaches.

 function SupportForm() {